AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AddDocumentReference.md

 ExternalDataReference.AddDocumentReference Method
 =================================================
-AutomationML 2.1 APIAdds a document with the specified external reference interface to the document element.
+Adds a document with the specified external reference interface to the document element.
 If the given internal element is not a document element or the defined class path to the external reference interface is not derived from the standard base class no interface is added.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)